SC State students spend summer studying at Oxford - South Carolina Radio Network

-Five chemistry students from South Carolina State University are studying at Oxford University in England this summer.
+Five chemistry students from South Carolina State University are studying at Oxford University in the United Kingdom this summer.

 The universities entered a partnership to form the Summer Chemistry Exchange Program.

 “You want to give those young people the opportunity to continue to grow.
-So meeting and being with the best out at Oxford will not only show them that they can compete with anyone in the world but also enhance their research capabilities,” said former South Carolina legislator Bakari Sellers, who sponsored the students’ trip.
+So meeting and being with the best out at Oxford will not only show them that they can compete with anyone in the world but also enhance their research capabilities,” former South Carolina legislator Bakari Sellers, who sponsored the students’ trip, said.

-“They get to see that they can play in that arena,” said S.C.
-State University President James Clark.
-“They get to see that not only can they survive but they can thrive in that arena.
-They get to see that they do have what it takes to operate on a world stage.”
+Although Sellers did not attend S.C.
+State, his mother was a professor there and his father was a civil rights activist in the Orangeburg community who eventually became president of Voorhees College.
+Sellers said he hopes to find funding to continue the program for other students.

 “I wanted those kids to know that they can,” Sellers said.
 “And then I wanted them to always know that we are part of their village.
 For me, it’s about giving back to the people who gave me so much.
 There’s so many people who reached out to me from that area, Bamberg, Orangeburg, Barnwell, and just being an example.”

-Although Sellers did not attend S.C.
-State, his mother was a professor there and his father was a Civil Rights activist in the Orangeburg community.
-Sellers said he hopes to find funding to continue the program for other students.

-“Maybe we’ll be able to continue this in the future but I at least wanted these young people to have this opportunity,” he said.
-“One of the young ladies, it’s her first time ever flying.
-It’s just the simple things.
-It’s allowing young people to see the world and allow them to be great.”
+SC State leaders say the program paves the way for more students in their junior or senior year to gain a world-class educational experience at Oxford’s Chemistry Department.

+“They get to see that they can play in that arena,” S.C.
+State University President James Clark said.
+“They get to see that not only can they survive but they can thrive in that arena.
+They get to see that they do have what it takes to operate on a world stage.”

-That student who boarded a plane for the first time is Ciondi Bess of Hartsville, a junior chemistry major.
+One student who boarded a plane for the first time was Ciondi Bess, a junior chemistry major from Hartsville.

 “This is my first time flying,” she said.
 “This is my first time going out of the country.
 So killing two birds with one stone it’s just like, ‘You’re doing it!
 You got it girl!'”

+The students are studying at St. Hugh’s College in the English city.
 Bess said she was most impressed by the diversity of the campus.
 Oxford is home to 38 colleges and is a popular tourist site.
 She and her fellow students have been tourists themselves, exploring England.

-“We went to London Pride and that was exciting,” she said.
-“We visited Blenheim Palace, which is where Winston Churchill was born.
-We ended up meeting the Principal of St Hugh’s, which is Dame Elish Angiolini and we had a few dinners with her.”

-St. Hugh’s is the college where the S.C.
-State students are studying.

 Bess said she’s enjoyed being out of the South Carolina heat for the summer.